March 2017 EV Sales

 About EVFinder EVents Calendar FAQ EV Selector Links The EV Finder Archive Site Map Blog

-Sunday March 5, 2017 – February 2017 EV Sales – Another month, another sales record.
-February 2017 was the best February on record for EV sales.
-The last time that EV sales have not set a record month was in May 2016 which fell just 173 cars short of May 2015 overall an estimated 12,049 plug-in cars were sold in February, destroying the previous record set in February 2016 which saw estimated sales of 7,763 cars.
+Sunday Apr 9, 2017 – March 2017 EV Sales – Another month, another sales record.
+March 2017 was the best March on record for EV sales and the second best monthly sales numbers of all time.
+The last time that EV sales have not set a record month was in May 2016 which fell just 173 cars short of May 2015.
+Overall an estimated 18,107 plug-in cars were sold in March, destroying the previous record set in March 2016 which saw estimated sales of 13,857 cars.